barktler/Barktler/document/global-runtime-config.md

 api.getConfig(key); // Global Config
 ```

-When instance config is also available, instance config will override the global configuration.
+When the instance config is also available, the instance config will override the global configuration.

 ```ts
 import { GoogleSearchAPI } from "some-where-else";